jgillmanjr/tacPy/README.md

 ### The Details ###

-When a `Client` object is initiated, the "help" output is processed.
-This library ships with a copy that I generated, which is used by default.
-If you want to supply your own copy (see the reference docs), specify the location to the file by way of the `help_file_location` argument.
+When a `Client` object is initiated, the `help` API method is called and output is processed.

 This builds a list of attributes under the `endpoint` attribute of the `Client` object that represent the various methods available.
 Which can